1. Am I making the most of this experience?

 - Consistently making mistakes.
 If you make a mistake, you’re expected to learn from it quickly.
 Work should be double checked and shown to other interns for review.

-Sallyann Birchall, UK head of graduate recruitment at Deutsche Bank, told us that on average 80% of interns are offered positions on the graduate job scheme at the end of their internship.
+Sallyann Birchall, HR director at Deutsche Bank, told us that on average 80% of interns are offered positions on the graduate job scheme at the end of their internship.
 If you aren’t one of them, the most important thing to do is to ask for feedback.
 Once you find out where you went wrong, you have about two months to address your weaknesses before the majority of graduate schemes open for applications.
 This may not seem that long but at least you can show you’ve recognised where you’ve gone wrong and are doing something to increase your employability.

 2. Am I networking enough?